The casting of the first of twenty bronze handles for

 Eaton.
 Tom Hughes was the Narcissus Project

-manager for a number of years starting in
+manager for several years starting in

 the mid-1990s.
 His attention to detail in